nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 	help      Brings up the list of commands for Inventory!               -
 	add       Adds Inventory details to the database!                     add/[Item name]/[Price]/[Quantity]
 	list      Brings up the list of all current Inventory in database!    list
-	delete    Deletes the Inventory item from the list!                   delete/[Item Name]
+	delete    Deletes the Inventory item from the list!                   delete/[Item Name]/[Quantity]
 	return    Returns you to the Start Menu!                              -

 <br/><br/>